anikacharjee/PythonNumpyTest/README.md

 # Python Numpy Test
-Create a static website for hosting an online exam for Python - Numpy
+Create a static website (on Netlify) for hosting an online exam for Python - Numpy